Caridad Sanchez

-Caridad Yuson Sanchez-Babao (born August 1, 1930 in Mandaue) is a Filipino actress, mostly seen on GMA Network.
+Caridad Yuson Sanchez-Babao (born August 1, 1930) is a Filipino actress, mostly seen on GMA Network.
 In 1977, she played the role of Nanay Idad in the revival TV drama series based from the very successful radio soap opera (first heard over DZRH in 1949) Gulong ng Palad as a household mother of Luisa.

 Early life and career

 Caridad Sanchez's father, Marcos F. Sanchez, and mother, Sofia Yuson, are from Mandaue, Cebu.
 She comes from a big family of 15 children, and she is the youngest.
 She dreamt of becoming a lawyer before she became an actress.

 As a professional actress she did Visayan films and then starred in many TV shows in supporting roles in the early 1960s to the 1970s.
 She honed her acting skills working with big stars such as Dolphy, Nida Blanca, and Fernando Poe Jr. She was later cast in bigger roles in the late 1970s.
 She became a TV household favorite as Nanay Edad in Gulong ng Palad, a classic radio serial turned TV soap on the old BBC 2.
 She then made acting comebacks in multiple sitcoms and weekly drama anthologies.
 She appeared as John Lloyd Cruz's grandmother in Tabing Ilog, a show for younger viewers.
 In 2001 she starred in Sa Puso Ko Iingatan Ka as Judy Ann Santos's grandmother and in 2003-2004 she played a major role as Joel Torre's mother in Sana'y Wala Nang Wakas on ABS-CBN.
 In 2005-2015 she appeared on TV shows and movies with GMA Network.

 She is remembered for playing supporting roles in dramas and comedies.
 She is currently retired from acting.